Robertsmania/irefined/README.md

 > Make sure iRefined is running before you open the iRacing UI!
 You can add it to Windows start-up by right clicking the tray icon and choosing this option.

 ## Common Issues

-_Opening the settings sometimes shows the latest announcements screen._
-This can usually be sorted by closing the pop up window and clicking the settings button again.

 _Feature x isn't working properly._
 Because the iRacing UI is essentially a website loaded from the internet, iRacing often roll out changes silently.
 This can lead to some features breaking without notice.